|NFQ Level||Level 8|

 *If the H4 is in Applied Mathematics, a H6 in Mathematics is also required.

 Students presenting with a 2016 (or previous) Leaving Certificate must present with a HC2 in Mathematics or Applied Mathematics; if the HC2 is in Applied Mathematics, a HD3 in Mathematics is also required.

-Mature students: Applicants should apply directly through the CAO, include a statement of interest and may be called for interview.
+Applicants should apply directly through the CAO, include a statement of interest and may be called for interview.
 A H4 in Leaving Certificate Maths or Applied Maths (HC2 if presenting a pre-2017 Leaving Certificate) is required.
-Approximately two places are available for mature students.
+Find out about the mature entry requirements here.

 Fees and Costs

 - Whether you are an EU or Non-EU student will affect the course fees applicable to you.
 See more information on EU Fees, Non-EU Fees, or Free Fees Status.

 - The State will pay the tuition fees for EU students who are eligible under the Free Fees Scheme.
 The annual student contribution and capitation fees are payable by the student.